 Loom knitting can be a faster alternative to hand knitting, but it requires a different set of equipment and a different skill set.
 If you know a crochet enthusiast who wants to learn how to knit, or a knitting enthusiast who complains about how long her (or his) knitting projects take, a knitting loom could be a fantastic gift to consider giving.

-If you were to ask me to name the most useful knitting book I acquired in 2016, it would be challenging to choose just one, but Nicole F. Cox’s Round Loom Knitting in 10 Easy Lessons is the one I’d pick.
+If you were to ask me to name the most useful knitting book I acquired lately, it would be challenging to choose just one, but Nicole F. Cox’s Round Loom Knitting in 10 Easy Lessons is the one I’d pick.
 It’s both a technique book and a pattern book, the combination of which makes it more than worth its ultra-reasonable asking price of $24.95 US dollars (although you can find this book for sale online for even less; Knitpicks and Amazon were both discounting this title when I just checked prices.)

 The author of the book, Nicole, is multi-talented.
 Her pattern designs are genius for their simplicity and eye appeal.
 Nicole was the photographer behind the inspiring color photographs presented in the book.

 I don’t have a recommendation for which knitting loom is the best; so far the only one I’ve tried is an oddball vintage loom I acquired at a thrift store.
-If all goes according to plan, I’ll be trying out bunches of knitting looms and posting extensively about the topic of loom knitting in 2017; I invite you to sign up for my free knitting and crochet newsletter if loom knitting is a topic that interests you.
+If all goes according to plan, I’ll be trying out bunches of knitting looms and posting extensively about the topic of loom knitting soon; I invite you to sign up for my free knitting and crochet newsletter if loom knitting is a topic that interests you.

 In the meanwhile, I’ll pass along Nicole F. Cox’s recommendations for CinDWood looms and Cottage Looms.
 If you aren’t sure which sort of loom would be the best to give as a gift, Nicole praises those looms as being “a joy to work with.”